pola-rs/polars-book/user_guide/src/howcani/io/aws.md

 ## Read

-On can load a `.parquet` file using:
+One can load a `.parquet` file using:

 ```python
 import polars as pl